Stuffing might just be my absolutely favorite part of the traditional Thanksgiving feast.

 - When ready to serve, scoop stuffing into a serving bowl and top with additional herbs or fresh parsley, if desired.

-- Alternatively, if you have a large slow cooker, find a heatproof bowl that fits inside your slow cooker.
+- As another cooking option if you have a large slow cooker, find a heatproof bowl that fits inside your slow cooker.
 Butter that bowl and pour the stuffing mix into it.
 Place the bowl in the slow cooker and add just enough water to the slow cooker around the bowl (NOT inside the bowl!) to come halfway up the sides of the bowl.
 Cover the slow cooker and cook on high for 4-5 hours.